hope1985/Mesh_Animation_Compression/README.md

-# Mesh_Compression
+# Mesh Animation Compression Project
-This is the Mesh Animation Compression Project for Game Animation Course (COMP-6311)
+This is the Mesh Animation Compression Project for the Game Animation Course (COMP-6311)